Planning Your Upgrade

 Upgrade Packages on Cisco.com

-Manually download upgrade packages from Cisco when the system cannot access the Cisco Support & Download site, or when you cannot direct-download for another reason; for example, for hotfixes.
-You must also manually obtain upgrade packages if you plan to configure devices to get them from an internal server.
-And, you must manually obtain chassis upgrade packages for the Firepower 4100/9300.
+Manually download upgrade packages when the system cannot reach the internet, or when you cannot or do not want to direct-download for another reason; for example, for hotfixes, Firepower 4100/9300 chassis upgrades, or if you use an internal server.

 Packages are available on the Cisco Support & Download site: